vedderb/bldc/doc/lbmref.md

 ---

-### type-stream
+### type-channel

 ---

 ## Type convertion functions

 ### to-byte

 Convert any numerical value to a byte.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-i

 Convert a value of any numerical type to an integer.
 The resulting integer is a 28bit value on 32bit platforms and 56 bits on 64 bit platforms.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-u

 Convert a value of any numerical type to an unsigned integer.
 The resulting integer is a 28bit value on 32bit platforms and 56 bits on 64 bit platforms.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-i32

 Convert any numerical value to a 32bit int.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-u32

 Convert any numerical value to a 32bit unsigned int.

 ---

 ### to-float

 Convert any numerical value to a single precision floating point value.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-i64

 Convert any numerical value to a 64bit int.
 If the input is not a number the output of this function will be 0.

 ---

 ### to-u64